 Finish the leaves by drawing one last leaf behind the other leaves.
 This leaf should be fairly vertical.

-Are you totally intimidated by this part of the tutorial?
+Are you intimidated by this step of the tutorial?
 Don’t be!
-You can download a traceable outline here.
-Just use a light box or a bright window to trace the outline on to your 5″x7″ piece of paper, then move on to the next step!
+Remember that the Traceable Lily Outline is here to save the day.
+Just use a light box or a bright window to trace the outline onto your 5″x7″ (12.7 cm x 17.78 cm) piece of paper, then move on to the next step.

 Then, draw a thick, dark line down the middle of the leaf on the left.
 Fill in the rest of the leaf with sparse, thin lines.